thomas6785/thomas6785.github.io/_posts/2024-09-28-queens-solver-09.md

 			else:
 				Mark new_cell on board as 'x'
 ```
-It solved today's Queens in under 7 seconds.
-This could be reduced quite drastically with some more optimisation.
+It solved today's Queens in under 122 milliseconds.
+This could be be reduced quite a bit with some more optimisation.

 This was a fun challenge I'd recommend anyone giving a go at.